claws/txCurrentCost/README.rst

 =======

 A simple demonstration script exists in the examples directory of the repository.
-It contains an example of how a developer would use the Monitor object to obtain periodic and history update message data from the CurrentCost device.
+It contains an example of how a developer would use the Monitor object to obtain periodic and historic update message data from the CurrentCost device.

 To run it you must update update the 'port' setting in the examples/monitor.cfg file to point